florian-beetz/bachelor-thesis/thesis.md

 only have a single definition of each package, regardless whether it is encapsulated or not.

-When creating modules from scratch, the solution to avoid split package is to not create them in the first place, when migrating existing applications to Java 9, the packages must be renamed or both packages put into one module [@Mac2017].
+When creating modules from scratch, the solution to avoid a split package is to not create them in the first place, when migrating existing applications to Java 9, the packages must be renamed or both packages put into one module [@Mac2017].